 This blueprint relies heavily on imagination, but not in the fanciful, “daydream” type of way.
-Success is dependent on one’s ability to see potential.
+Success is dependent on one’s ability to see the potential.
 Without this vision, even lottery winners won’t know how to make this windfall work for them.

 You don’t get the money and then develop the mindset; it’s the other way around.

-The mindset creates the money
+The mindset creates money

 So we have to focus on that first.
 In Eker’s words, this means that we have to change our blueprint.
-This is just as true for affiliate marketing as it is in all business.
+This is just as true for affiliate marketing as it is in all businesses.